 LITTLE SAIGON LANDMARK PROJECT

+The Little Saigon Landmark project started with the City funding a feasibility study in the fall of 2012.
+The mixed-use Landmark Project envisioned a gathering place of the region’s Vietnamese community which included a cultural center, Southeast Asian grocery, Emerald Night Market, and restaurant as its main components.
 In 2014, SCIDpda conducted the Little Saigon Landmark Project Feasibility Study study in partnership with the Friends of Little Saigon.
 The mixed-use Landmark Project will consist of a Vietnamese cultural center, night market, and affordable housing.

 In the heart of the Little Saigon neighborhood, a total of four decorative community crosswalks will be installed at the intersection of 12th Ave S and S Jackson St. The crosswalks will improve pedestrian safety at a busy intersection as well as contribute a cultural marker to Little Saigon.
 A local Vietnamese American designer was selected by a committee of community representatives to work with the Little Saigon community to come up with a design.
 The crosswalks are slated to be completed later in 2017.

 This project is funded by the Neighborhood Matching Fund and supported by the Seattle Department of Transportation.